zkp2p/zk-p2p-v1/zkp-mooc-hackathon-submission.md

 Our initial v0 implemention implemented in early April leaked users Venmo IDs on-chain and did not support client side proof generation.
 We have iterated on our initial v0 implemention since then and added privacy as a first class citizen ensuring no venmo IDs are leaked on-chain.
 Only the parties involved in the transaciton know their counterpartie's Venmo ID to facilitate the off-chain transaction.
 We added supported for full client side proving to preserve maximum privacy and not reveal contents of the email other than what is necessary.

 Even now, our solution requires up to ten minutes for client-side proof generation, yet it remains more competitive than the existing alternatives.
-It caters to only venmo users and can only be used to on-board to USDC.
+It caters to only Venmo users and can only be used to on-board to USDC.
 As we move toward production, we will continue to optimize client side proof generation, add support for more payment services and on-chain tokens including ETH for gas token, improve security and enhance the overall user experience.